nbicocchi/learn-xv6/README.md

 ```
 usage: ./generate.sh -l lab [-s subdir] [-f flags] [-n] [-c]
-This tool creates a copy of xv6-public/, patches it with a selected lab folder and excutes the qemu emulator
+This tool creates a copy of xv6-public/, patches it with a selected lab folder, and excutes the qemu emulator
--l The lab to be built
+-l The lab to be built and executed
 -s The subdir (withitn each lab) to be built.
 Default=end
 -f Flags to be passed to the compiler.
 Default=none
--n Avoid the creation of a new copy of xv6-public/.
+-n Skip the creation of a copy of xv6-public/ and patching.
 Useful for development.
 Default=false
 -c Clean all patched copies of xv6
 ```